 The rise of modern nation states was a horrific development for proponents of the concentration of power in one person.
 Philosophers like Johann Frichte and Friedrich Hegel envisioned the state as being of the highest rank.
 Frichte described a Utopian “closed” state that was anti-individualistic, highly authoritarian, and economically self-sufficient.
 Hegel, though, raised the state to god-like status.
 He proposed an all-powerful state which would pursue its own self-interest with no consideration given to the effects of its actions and policies upon the population, or to other states, which should battle for supremacy, with the weak giving way to the strong.

-After the turn of the 20th century, the surviving semi-feudal societies of Spain, Germany, Russia, Italy, Japan, Eastern Europe, the Balkans, and Latin America faced economic and social turmoil, following WWI.
+After the turn of the 20th century, the surviving semi-feudal societies of Spain, Germany, Russia, Italy, Japan, and in Eastern Europe, the Balkans, and Latin America faced economic and social turmoil.
 This pointed out – to the fascist-minded – the weaknesses of the bourgeois nation states’ ability to maintain order.
-Russia’s Hegelian-nightmare-come-to-life can be considered left-fascism, as the Bolsheviks constructed the almighty state – with a single, exalted leader – to perfection.
-This example was followed by many other communist parties, even to this day, the hereditary leadership of the North Korean state being the most blatant example of left fascism, leading the world back into feudalism.
+The Soviet Union’s Hegelian-nightmare-come-to-life can be considered left-fascism, as the Bolsheviks constructed the almighty state – with a single, exalted leader – to perfection.
+This example was followed by many other communist parties, even to this day.
+The hereditary leadership of the North Korean state continues to be the most blatant example of left fascism, leading the world back into feudalism.

-In the other countries there were political power vacuums, as governments floundered and economies collapsed.
-Wealthy elites, in a panic after the creation of the communist Soviet Union, began to demand dictatorships to re-establish order in their countries.
+In other European countries there were political power vacuums, as governments floundered and economies collapsed following WWI.
+Wealthy elites, in a panic after the creation of the state/capitalist Soviet Union, began to demand dictatorships to re-establish order in their countries.

 Italy in particular was in danger of disintegrating.
 Into this political miasma stepped Benito Mussolini, the man who gave us the term “fascism.”
 Mussolini’s political program is best summed up by his party’s slogan: “To believe, to obey, to combat.”
 These are the basic precepts of fascism – to follow a supreme leader, then gain and maintain political power through a combination of political machinations and violence.

 Early in his ascent to power, Mussolini was a great champion of free speech.
 This enabled his followers to identify and liquidate the opposition.
-It was this threat of violence and its seductive appeal to men in power that enabled him to seize power as the leader of a minority party in the Italian parliament.
+It was this threat of violence and its seductive appeal to men in positions of influence that enabled him to seize power as the leader of a minority party in the Italian parliament.